rubyaustralia/roro/2019/10/201910-rorosyd.md

 ^
 These days we are also always looking for venues!
 If you or your company think you would like to give hosting a RORO meetup a shot, we would love to hear from you.<br />
 There are no obligations, strings attached, or guilt-trips given about hosting RORO regularly, or even more than once.<br />
-If you've got a space big enough to host about 50-60 odd people, access to a projector, ability to have food delivered, maybe even a drinks fridge, and the desire to go down in the annuls of RORO Sydney as one of our awesome sponsors, then we should definitely talk.
+A one off is great and is appreciated, we'd also really love to find a permanent home for the next 6-12 months If you've got a space big enough to host about 50-60 odd people, access to a projector, ability to have food delivered, maybe even a drinks fridge, and the desire to go down in the annuls of RORO Sydney as one of our awesome sponsors, then we should definitely talk.
 We're looking for a December Venue and any month from March 2020, so if you want to host the final RORO of the year, please reach out to RORO organisers.